 Although the PGCE with The Open University involves distance learning, there is lots of support available.
 You’ll be allocated a Curriculum Tutor who’ll be a specialist in your chosen field, and an in-school mentor who’ll provide support and practical advice.

 Plus, you’ll be able to speak to our dedicated Student Support Team who can give you help and guidance throughout your studies.
 You’ll never be on your own.

 What qualifications do I need?

 You must already hold a degree to register for the PGCE.
-If you want to become a secondary school teacher your degree must have at least 50% relevance to the subject you want to teach.
+If you want to become a secondary school teacher your degree must contain a significant proportion of the subject you want to teach.

 You'll need to have at least a Grade B in Mathematics or Mathematics-Numeracy at GSCE (or equivalent) level.
 And at least a GCSE Grade B (or equivalent) in one of the following:

 - English Language

 - English Literature

 - Welsh Language